pplmx/di-ting/README.md

+# 谛听, DiTing

-# generate role relationship diagram for a novel
+generate role relationship diagram for a novel